sagecodes/intro-to-javascript-part1/README.md

 [Fizzbuzz](https://en.wikipedia.org/wiki/Fizz_buzz) and variations of it is a popular interview question.

-"From 1 to 100.
+> Print out the numbers 1 to 100.

-For each multiple of 3, print "Fizz" instead of the number.
+> For each multiple of 3, print "Fizz" instead of the number.

-For each multiple of 5, print "Buzz" instead of the number.
+> For each multiple of 5, print "Buzz" instead of the number.

-For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number."
+> For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number."

 Lets break it down and solve it together!